AbolajiV/Fitness-Insights-Analysis/README.md

 # OVERVIEW
 This project involves creating an interactive dashboard for a gym house to analyze fitness metrics and behaviors of gym members.
 The goal is to leverage the provided dataset to identify trends, offer personalized recommendations, and enhance gym operations.

+# OBJECTIVE
+The primary objective of this project is to leverage the provided dataset to analyze gym members' fitness metrics and behaviors.
+The goal is to offer actionable insights and personalized recommendations to enhance member satisfaction, improve health outcomes, and optimize gym operations.

 # DATA SOURCE
 This data was gotten from kaggle
 [download here](https://www.kaggle.com/datasets/nadeemajeedch/fitness-tracker-dataset)